• Home

 2.)
 Five-gallon buckets.
 They haul my compost, carry my weeds to the compost pile, bring tools in and out of the yard, make handy garden seats and much, much more.
 And they were recycled freebie give-aways.

 3.)
 Garden gloves.
-I don’t know how they keep getting filthy and wearing out so fast because I take them off 5 minutes after I’m in the garden.
+I don’t know how they keep getting filthy and wearing out so fast because I usually take them off 5 minutes after I’m in the garden.
 But judging from the beating they take, they must be saving my hands a lot of wear and tear in those 5 minutes.
-I use tough leather ones for thorny work, rubber ones for water-garden work and the limited spraying I do, sleek Foxgloves for weeding and finer work and cheapo cotton ones for general mucking around.
+I use tough leather ones for thorny work, rubber ones for water-garden work and mulching in the rain, sleek Foxgloves for weeding and finer work, and cheapo cotton ones for general mucking around.

 4.)
 Alligator Lopper.
 This electric tool from Black and Decker has a mini chainsaw built into a lopper body, and it cuts through even 4-inch branches like butter.
 Safely, too.
 I’ve still got all 10 fingers.
 It sometimes jams, and the chain occasionally dislodges, but I’ve always managed to get it back into working order.
 Easily my favorite power tool, even though it’ll run you about $100.